Amyz1ng/Project3-battleships/README.md

 The player and the computer then take it in turns to make guesses and try to sink each other's battleships.
 The winner is the player who sinks all of their opponent's battleships first.
 Key notes:
-* - Player Battleships
+"*" - Player Battleships
-@ - Destroyed Battleships
+"@" - Destroyed Battleships
-X - Hit Markers
+"X" - Hit Markers
 # Features
 ## Existing Features
 - Random board generation